-Today youth come forth with the accusation that the older generation views them as a troublesome and passive mass which must be organized and dominated rather than educated and guided, and which can be used or misused to further promote this on the traditional beaten path.
+Today youths come forth with the accusation that the older generation views them as a troublesome and passive mass that must be organized and dominated rather than educated and guided and that can be used or misused to further promote this on the traditional beaten path.
 "They will educate us to the same traditional, surpassed manner of thinking!"
-Youth demand an educating which is not a subjection to unacceptable, indefensible, obsolete traditions and organizations, but is a guiding, i.e., a stimulating forming to a genuinely useable insight into the modern world, to a personal being oneself and to a dignified living and working together with the older generation.
+Youths demand an educating that is not a subjection to non-acceptable, indefensible, obsolete traditions and organizations but is a guiding, i.e., a stimulating forming to a genuinely useable insight into the modern world, to a personal being oneself and to a dignified living and working together with the older generation.

-This accusation of youth is characteristic of the period of youth where, at the beginning of puberty, pride and rebelliousness are expressions of the youths' natural inclination and striving for self-affirmation, and of the youths' power to become and to be him/herself.
-An educator who breaks this pride breaks the youths' power to self-affirmation: an educator who gives free play to this makes him/herself guilty of a serious neglect in character.
+This accusation of youth is characteristic of the period of youth where at the beginning of puberty pride and rebelliousness are expressions of the youth's natural inclination and striving for self-affirmation and of the youth's power to become and to be himself.
+An educator who breaks this pride breaks the youths' power to self-affirmation: an educator who gives free play to this makes himself guilty of a serious neglect in character.

-Youth always stand anew against the opposition of the side of the adults, astonished and confused, painfully struck and without understanding against their inclination for self-affirmation.
-From them, it is expected that they think and act independently, but as soon as they try to do this, they are opposed, made ridiculous and suspect, interpreted incorrectly or threatened (that his/her independence will be taken away from him/her).2
+Youths always stand anew against the opposition of the side of the adults astonished and confused, painfully struck and without understanding against their inclination for self-affirmation.
+From them it is expected that they think and act independently, but as soon as they try to do this they are opposed, made ridiculous and suspect, interpreted incorrectly or threatened (that his independence will be taken away from him).2

-He/she is entangled in a struggle (often with appall, rage and deterioration) for self-affirmation essentially is a struggle between the generations.
-He/she says "no" to the traditional and obsolete ways of thinking, values, norms and customs which the adults try to present to him/her.
-This struggle between the generations includes young people and adults mutually viewing each other as "troublesome masses," and each questions the self-affirmation, life position and experiential horizon of the other.
-In our society, this struggle is intensified because the generations in it have not acquired the fundamental rules necessary for fellow human association with and guidance of the other and do not know a real, concerned respect for fellow persons (inadequately socialized as a characteristic of society - see 4.3.8).
-Thus, youths, in their longing for self-affirmation and in their wanting-to-themselves-be-someone, are not understood, respected and guided.
+He is entangled in a struggle (often with appall, rage and deterioration) for self-affirmation essentially is a struggle between the generations.
+He says "no" to the traditional and obsolete ways of thinking, values, norms and customs that the adults try to present to him.
+This struggle between the generations includes young people and adults mutually viewing each other as "troublesome masses" and each questions the self-affirmation, life position and experiential horizon of the other.
+In our society, this struggle is intensified because the generations in it have not acquired the fundamental rules necessary for fellow human association with and guidance of the other, and also do not know a real, concerned respect for fellow persons (inadequately socialized as a characteristic of society - see 4.3.8).
+Thus, youths, in their longing for self-affirmation and in their wanting-to-themselves-besomeone, are not understood, respected and guided.